EnEmerson/my-online-resume/README.md

 ## Work Experience:

-1. **E-Mow Lawncare Services (2008 \- 2014)**
-	* I mowed and trimmed lawns at my father's lawncare business.
-It is a family owned business and was originally created to give myself and my brothers a way to earn our own money.
-Over time, it's evolved into a thriving small business with over 200 customers.

-2. **Cinemark Movies 8 (Feb.
+1. **Cinemark Movies 8 (Feb.
 2014 \- Aug.
 2018)**
 	* I worked as an Usher and Cashier at Movies 8, ensuring customers' movie-going experience at the theater was always of high quality.
 Duties included: Selling and taking tickets, guiding customers to their auditorium, cleaning messes, sweeping theaters, and selling concessions/snacks.

-3. **Fun 2 Learn Code (Jun.
+2. **Fun 2 Learn Code (Jun.
 2018 \- Aug.
 2018)**
 	* I worked as an instructor and camp leader at Fun 2 Learn Code.
-Kids between the ages of 7 and 14 would come for week-long camps to learn about computer programming, game design, and Science Technology Engineering Art Mathematics (STEAM).
-I taught classes covering languages such as Java, C#, and Python.
+Kids between the ages of 7 and 14 would come for 1-week long camps to learn about computer programming, game design, and Science\-Technology\-Engineering\-Art\-Mathematics (STEAM).
+I led camps covering Minecraft modding with Java, Unity VR with C#, and beginner Python classes.

-4. **Texas State CIS & QMST Dept. (Sep.
+3. **Texas State CIS & QMST Dept. (Sep.
 2018 \- May.
 2019)**
 	* I currently work as an Undergraduate Instructional Assistant at Texas State University.
 I help manage a computer lab and tutor students for the CIS & QMST department when they come in for help.
-I assist fellow students with various topics like: Microsoft Office applications, Java/C# programming, and SQL database problems.
+I assist fellow students with various topics such as Java/C#/JavaScript programming and Excel/Access projects.

 ---